Recital Recording (for Boston University students only)

 - If your recital is off-campus, please contact us for a quote

 - You must contact us at least two weeks prior to your recital date.
 An additional late fee of $30 may apply for requests made with less than two weeks’ notice.
 Recital recording fees are non-refundable

 - We accept all major credit cards (Visa, MasterCard, American Express and Discover), check or cash (exact change only)

 - To pay your recital recording fee online, please click here

 You should begin the process of booking your recital by visiting the College of Fine Arts Scheduling and Programs Office, located in the basement in room B01.
 This is where you will reserve a room and a time for your performance.
 Once your recital is booked, you then contact us with the date, location and any other relevant details (instrumentation, stage layout, etc.).
 Please note that you must contact us at least two weeks before your recital date in order to ensure availability of a recording engineer.
 Any requests made with less than two weeks’ notice will be subject to a late-request fee of $30.
-Your recital fee must be paid before your performance or it will not be recorded.
+Your recital fee must be paid prior to your performance or it will not be recorded.

 If your performance requires audio playback, sound reinforcement, monitoring, or any other unusual circumstances, please contact us before paying.
 As our live sound equipment is quite limited, we cannot guarantee that we can provide support for any services beyond recording.